wei2912/wei2912.github.io/posts/crypto/why-aes-is-secure.md

-[Confusion and diffusion][confusion-and-diffusion] are key properties of a secure cipher (as identified by Claude Shannon, considered the father of information theory). *Confusion* refers to the property that each character of the plaintext depends on several parts of the key, and *diffusion* refers to the property that when we change a character of the plaintext, then several characters of the ciphertext should change.
+[Confusion and diffusion][confusion-and-diffusion] are key properties of a secure cipher (as identified by Claude Shannon, considered the father of information theory). *Confusion* refers to the property that each character of the ciphertext depends on several parts of the key, and *diffusion* refers to the property that when we change a character of the plaintext, then several characters of the ciphertext should change.